arupbhunia/kirankoduru.github.io/_posts/2015-01-24-running-scrapy-programmatically.md

 To be able to run this spider solely from scrapy core script:
 {% highlight python %}
-from DmozSpider import DmozSpider

-# scrapy api
+# import dmoz spider class
 from DmozSpider import DmozSpider

 # scrapy api